JakeJMattson/ModMail/README.md

 #### Closing a Report
 ##### From Discord
- * Delete the channel - WarmBot will detect the event and close the report for you.
+ * Delete the channel - ModMail will detect the event and close the report for you.

 ##### Using Commands
  * `Close` - This has the same effect as deleting the channel.
  * `Archive` - Transcribes the report to text, archives it, then closes the report.

 ## Setup
-Refer to the [setup](warmbotsetup.md) instructions.
+Refer to the [setup](setup.md) instructions.

 ## Commands
 To see available commands, use `Help` or read the [commands](commands.md) documentation.